tylerneylon/math/self_repl_fns/self_repl_fns.md

 for which $\lim_{x\to\pm\infty}f(x) = 0$.

 Another simple approach would be to set $g_1 = g_2 = \frac{1}{2}f$ for
 any function $f$.
-This is not very interesting, and the word *shift* in the informal definition of a self-replicating function is intended to defeat this trivial case.
+This is not very interesting, and the word *shifted* in the informal definition of a self-replicating function is intended to defeat this trivial case.
 That is, each $g_i$ is expected to be similar to a translation of
 $f$, such as $f(x-1)$ or $f(x+1)$.